 We encourage individuals impacted by sexual violence to talk to someone about what happened – so you can get the support you need, and so the university can respond appropriately.
 The complaint can be submitted orally or in a written statement via the online allegation form.

-Whether – and the extent to which – a university employee may agree to maintain confidentiality (and not disclose information to the Title IX Coordinator) depends on the employee’s position and responsibilities at the university.
+Whether – and the extent to which – a university employee may agree to maintain confidentiality (and not disclose information to the director of Gender Equity/Title IX coordinator) depends on the employee’s position and responsibilities at the university.
 As described below, various reporting and confidential disclosure options available to you.
 The university encourages speaking with someone identified in one or more of these groups.

 You can report to:

 Loop and Lincoln Park Campuses: